CodeMaxx/Terminal-Commands-Beginner/README.md

 `apt-get remove <package-name>` - Removes a package (but not the configuration files)

+`apt-get autoremove` - Remove packages that were automatically installed to satisfy dependencies for some package and that are no more needed.

 `apt-get purge <package-name>` - Removes a package (along with the configuration files)

 `apt-get update` - APT keeps a local database on your hard drive with a list of all available packages and where to find them.
 This command explicitly updates the database.

+`apt-get upgrade` - Installs newer versions of the packages.

 ##### Fedora, Red Hat and CentOS